KavishkaBingun/MAD_Project/README.md

 Easy Works

 # Description
 This is an Android app designed to tackle economic challenges by offering freelancing services.
 It has two user types: freelancers and customers.
 Both need to sign up to use the app.
 Freelancers can showcase their skills by listing services they offer.
-Customers can browse these services, choose what they need, and easily communicate with freelancers through messages and calls
+Customers can browse these services, choose what they need, and easily communicate with freelancers through messages and calls.

 # Tools Technologies
 - Android Studio